The Agile Canvas Strategic Doing 365

 What will we do?

-Staying continuously strategic means we're continuously working on our stories and questions.
-Sprints are two-week cycles of work on our stories and questions.
-They include any kind of researching, deciding, communicating, designing, building, testing and launching.
-Each strategic project launched to realize stories uses the same three elements of the Canvas to organize the work and engagement of these projects.
+Staying continuously strategic means we're continuously working on our intentions and questions.
+Sprints are two-week cycles of work on our intentions and questions.
+They include any kind of researching, deciding, communicating, inviting, designing, building, testing and launching.
+Each strategic project launched to realize intentions uses the same three elements of the Canvas to organize the work and engagement of these projects.

 With as many strategic planning processes we've facilitated across industries and geographies, several considerations remain unpredictable until we get into the design session with decision makers.
 We begin each process with an in-depth design session that addresses questions including: